mazzinilab/mazzinilab.github.io/_pages/education-pianca.md

 * 2015-2017: Marine Scientist at Rutgers The State University of New Jersey, USA.
 Supervisor: Dr. Robert J. Chant. <br>
 Project: <em>“The Jamaica Bay Observing system: Process studies and Groundwork for Long-Term Ecosystem Studies and Resilience at Jamaica Bay, New York, USA”.</em>

-* 2010-2014: Ph.D. in Oceanography from University of São Paulo and collaboration with Oregon State University.
-Advisors: Dr. Eduardo Siegle and Dr. Rob Holman. <br>
+* 2010-2014: Ph.D. in Oceanography from University of São Paulo and collaboration with Oregon State University, USA.
+Advisors: Dr. Rob Holman and Dr. Eduardo Siegle. <br>
 Dissertation: <em>“Space-time variability of coastal morphology: Results from video remote sensing”.</em>

 * 2008-2009: M.S. in Oceanography, University of São Paulo. <br>